Last Updated on

 2. Chances of Miscarriage in Week 5 of Pregnancy

 As you start with your week 5 of pregnancy the risk of miscarriage may vary considerably.
 According to a study, the risk may reduce to approximately 20 percent by the time a woman is 5 weeks pregnant.
-The age also plays an important role in determining your chances of the risk of miscarriage at this juncture.
-If you are below 30 years old, your risk may vary from 9 to 17 percent, however, if you are 40 years or more, your chances of miscarriage may increase substantially, that is from 40 to 80 percent.
+Age also plays an important role in determining your chances of the risk of miscarriage at this juncture.
+If you are below 30 years old, your risk may vary from 9 to 17 percent.
+However, if you are 40 years or more, your chances of miscarriage may increase substantially, that is from 40 to 80 percent.

 Around this time, you may be able to hear your baby’s heartbeat for the first time, this is indicative of the fact that the foetus is comparatively mature.
 Therefore, by this time the risk of miscarriage diminishes considerably and it is seen that only 5 percent of pregnancies may end up in abortions.